handgunman/primitive-scripts/README.md

 The script does not check the availability of the database, the availability of the necessary tables and data for the same period.

-The scripts can be combined with the exception of writing to the file
+Scripts can be merged, together with the exclusion of writing to a file